Indira Gandhi: 1967–1971

 The first electoral test for Gandhi was the 1967 general elections for the Lok Sabha and state assemblies.
 The Congress Party won a reduced majority in the Lok Sabha after these elections owing to widespread disenchantment over the rising prices of commodities, unemployment, economic stagnation and a food crisis.
 Gandhi was elected to the Lok Sabha from the Raebareli constituency.
 She had a rocky start after agreeing to devalue the rupee which created hardship for Indian businesses and consumers.
 The importation of wheat from the United States fell through due to political disputes.

 For the first time, the party also lost power or lost its majority in a number of states across the country.
-Following the 1967 elections, Gandhi gradually began to move towards socialist policies.
+After the 1967 elections, Gandhi gradually began to move towards socialist policies.
 In 1969, she fell out with senior Congress party leaders over several issues.
 Chief among them was her decision to support V. V. Giri, the independent candidate rather than the official Congress party candidate Neelam Sanjiva Reddy for the vacant position of president of India.
 The other was the announcement by the prime minister of Bank nationalisation without consulting the finance minister, Morarji Desai.
 These steps culminated in party president S. Nijalingappa expelling her from the party for indiscipline.
 Gandhi, in turn, floated her own faction of the Congress party and managed to retain most of the Congress MPs on her side with only 65 on the side of the Congress (O) faction.
 The Gandhi faction, called Congress (R), lost its majority in the parliament but remained in power with the support of regional parties such as DMK.
-The policies of the Congress under Gandhi, before the 1971 elections, also included proposals for the abolition of the Privy Purse to former rulers of the princely states and the 1969 nationalization of the fourteen largest banks in India.
+The policies of the Congress under Gandhi, before the 1971 elections, also included proposals for the abolition of the Privy Purse to former rulers of the princely states and the 1969 nationalisation of the fourteen largest banks in India.

 Military conflict with China

-In 1967, a military conflict alongside the border of the Himalayan Kingdom of Sikkim, then an Indian protectorate, broke out between India and China in which India emerged as the victor by successfully repelling Chinese attack and subsequent withdrawal of Chinese forces from the region.

-Throughout the conflict, the Indian losses were 88 killed, 163 wounded while Chinese casualties stood at 340 killed and 450 wounded, according to Indian Defense Ministry.
-Chinese sources made no declaration of casualties but alleged India to be aggressor.
+In 1967, a military conflict alongside the border of the Himalayan Kingdom of Sikkim, then an Indian protectorate, broke out between India and China.
+India won by repelling Chinese attacks and forced the subsequent withdrawal of Chinese forces from the region.
+Throughout the conflict, the Indian losses were 88 killed and 163 wounded while Chinese casualties stood at 340 killed and 450 wounded, according to the Indian Defense Ministry.
+Chinese sources made no declarations of casualties but alleged India to be the aggressor.